 Restoring old wooden floors is the right choice for your home if most of the points below apply to your situation.

-• The floorboards are original to the property and form part of its period character.
+• The floorboards are original to the property and contribute to its period character.

 • The boards are still structurally sound and not excessively thin.